 How to Choose Effective Practice Activities for World Language

-This is the seventh in a series of seven posts about How to Write Effective World Language Lesson Plans.
+This is the seventh in a series of eight posts about How to Write Effective World Language Lesson Plans.
 In this post, we will be discussing how to choose effective practice activities, the, “guided practice” portion of the EDI lesson plan.

 Click here to get the FREE Spanish One Lesson Plans on Regular ER Verbs